YHZ-EPIC/Registration_System/README.md

 <ul>
 <li>
-Once the installation is complete, open the Xampp Control Panel (you can find it in the installation directory or start menu).
+Once the installation is complete, open the Xampp Control Panel <br> (you can find it in the installation directory or start menu).
 </li>
 <br>
 <li>